DerManoMann/openapi-verifier/README.md

 The `VerifiesOpenApi` trait can be used directly and customized in 3 ways in order to provide the reqired OpenApi specifications:
 * Overriding the method `getOpenApiSpecificationLoader()` as shown below
 * Populating the `$openapiSpecificationLoader` property.
-* Creating a property `$openapiSpecification` pointing to the specification file
+* Setting a property `$openapiSpecification` pointing to the specification file

 ```php
 <?php